dcxSt/stephenfay/src/pages/writing/eddys-adventure.md

 date: "2021-11-17"
 ---

 Eddy was in his adult body.
 Next to him was his childhood friend Zefira, grown-up, tall, strong.
-They walked slowly in a vast white indoor artificial space with a high ceiling.
+They sauntered into a vast white indoor artificial space with a high ceiling.
 Zafira was dejected; he didn't feel at home in that artificiality.
 Zefira likes earth, trees, sunlight.

 The room they had entered was huge in every dimension.
 The walls curved like a jelly bean, bright white, windowless.
 It resembled an enormous empty mall without shops.
 The room had no end, stretching beyond their horizon of awareness.
 They sat down on a couple of purposeless steps whose existence was just part of the inhumane design.
 On the other side, there was a fully equipped gym.
 A girl hung by the neck from a hook that was styled in the same way as the rest of the gym equipment.